 Clients describe my style as interactive, dynamic, and engaged.
 (You can find lots of my clients’ words here.)

-Like many other practitioners, I believe that the medical model of therapy has its limits.
+Like many, I believe that the medical model of therapy has its limits.
 I don’t believe it’s helpful to look at my clients as “diseased”, “ill,” or “disordered.”
 Rather, I work with folks who have unresolved emotions or other struggles that often stem from unmet needs for connection, unresolved trauma, and the challenges that can come with being highly sensitive.
+I know that, as irritating or “weird” as you may find your own feelings or behaviors sometimes, these things often represent your very best efforts to deal with unresolved needs or dilemmas you’ve had to face.
+By looking at your emotions with compassionate curiosity, and by looking together for the wisdom in how you’ve learned to cope, we also make lots of room for healing and change — and this is change that comes from within, from “want to” rather than from prescriptions or strategies.

-Because I don’t use the medical model and some of my clients have medical issues, my work is a complementary approach to any medical care needed.
-Therefore, some clients sign a release for me to speak with their doctor, and vice-versa.
+My work is a complementary approach to any medical care needed.
+Therefore, some clients sign a release for me to speak with their doctor/psychiatrist, and vice-versa.
+I’m comfortable collaborating with other professionals, and I trust each of my clients to be proactive in seeking just the right mix of support for them.